AlexAvlonitis/greek-cities/README.md

 ```

 ## greek-cities License
-greek-cities is an open source project by Alex Avlonitis with a MIT license.
+greek-cities is an open source project by Alex Avlonitis with an MIT license.